necozita/databasion/README.md

 ### Keywords

+* ignore - Anything written in this column will cause this column and it's data to be ignored.
 * table - The name of the table, and an optional comma delimited 'false' if the table name should not be auto-pluralized.
 * field - The name of the table column.
 * type  - A comma delimited list giving the type of the column (using Ruby migration terms), optional size, and optional default value.